FULLER BRUSH HISTORY

 Thank you #FullerBrushCompany RIP for being so mis-managed that you are putting your thousands of distributors out of business along with yourselves.
 My bonus check for Jan 2017 was $39.
 Ten years earlier in Jan 2007, my retail team volume for that one month was $103,112.
 Finishing my 2016 tax return, with 9 months of business, I paid my bills, but did not even make enough to owe any income tax at all.
 In 2017 I will focus on selling off my inventory and calling it quits after 25 years.
 I can get by until I start social security in December.

-As far as a possible new owner trying to bring the business back, they have burned their bridges, and I don't know any distributors who would come back and place any trust into investing their future with Fuller-Stanley.
+As far as a possible new owner trying to bring the business back, they have burned their bridges with distributors, and with the Fuller factory division itself, and I don't know any distributors who would come back and place any trust into investing their future with Fuller-Stanley.

-After months of backorders, products manufactured at the Kansas factory
+After months of backorders, products that were manufactured at the Kansas factory

 are showing up again, but now emblazoned "MADE IN CHINA".
 SAD.
 They also